Mining in Mongolia: Other minerals

 Molybdenum has been found at Erdenet-Ovoo and silver found in Asgat and both are under mining.
 Uranium is found in Dornod and its mining extraction is a joint venture of Russia and Japan.
 At Dornod, Russia started mining uranium from 1995 but has been discontinued for some time.
-The Red Book 2011, Mongolia assessed uranium resources at 74,000 tU, as aginsy a geological prospecting report it could go up to 1.47 million tU.
+The Red Book 2011, Mongolia assessed uranium resources at 74,000 tU, although a geological prospecting reports it could go up to 1.47 million tU.
 Other areas where uranium prospecting has been fruitful are the Mongol-Priargun uranium province and Gurvanbulag apart from Dornod, in the east and northeast of the country in a volcanogenic mineralisation formation.
 It is also found in the Gobi-Tamsag uranium province in southern Mongolia which are part of sediments in smaller Dulaan Uul and Nars deposits.

 In November 2024, Mongolia amended its nuclear energy law to unlock its uranium potential while safeguarding national interests.
 These changes include a dynamic resource fee structure starting at 5% and climbing to 8% when uranium prices surpass $80 per pound, a ban on foreign radioactive waste imports, and the ability for parliament to replace equity stakes with special payments.
-The new legislation set the stage for a $1.6 billion uranium development deal with France’s Orano Group, which was signed on January 17, 2025.
+The new legislation set the stage for a $1.6 billion uranium development deal with France's Orano Group, which was signed on January 17, 2025.

 The revised framework is intended to balance enticing investors while securing long-term returns, addressing previous challenges over resource ownership and environmental safeguards.
 The project, a joint venture with state-owned Mon-Atom, brings technological expertise and economic benefits while addressing local concerns via compensation mechanisms and plans for domestic processing.

 There are now 5-6 known rare earth deposits in Mongolia.

 Khalzan Burgetei offers raw material for permanent magnet used in a wide range of applications, from everyday products to life-saving medical devices.